burnsajohn/Chromosphaera-perkinsii_Transcriptomics/README.md

 # It may also be useful to run the code line by line or in chunks.

-# Most plots will require information from the main analysis script: Cperk_TimeCourse_DEGanalyses.R
+# Most plots will require information from one or both main analyses scripts:
+# Cperk_TimeCourse_DEGanalyses.R
+# Cperk_TimeCourse_GOanalyses.R

 For example to make Figure 2A you can run:

 setwd("Chromosphaera-perkinsii_Transcriptomics-main")